 About me

 I am a 4th year PhD student in Computer Science at Oregon State University (OSU) advised by Dr. Xiao Fu.
-My research is focused on understanding and designing principled methods for unsupervised domain translation, generative models, and multiview learning.
+My research is focused on understanding and designing principled methods for unsupervised domain translation, generative models, and multiview/multimodal learning.

 Prior to my PhD, I received my MS in Computer Science from OSU in 2023, also advised by Dr. Xiao Fu.
 During my MS, I developed efficient and principled ML methods for important problems in wireless communications and federated learning.
 The work was funded jointly by Intel and NSF under the Machine Learning for Wireless Networking Systems (MLWiNS) program.